-Her attorney said she still hopes to resolve the "dispute with the NBA."
+Her attorney, Pierce O’Donnell, said Monday she still hopes to resolve the “dispute with the NBA.”

-"Based on our initial assessment, we continue to believe there is no lawful basis for stripping Shelly Sterling of her 50 percent ownership interest in the Clippers.
-She is the innocent estranged spouse," Pierce O'Donnell said.
+“Based on our initial assessment, we continue to believe there is no lawful basis for stripping Shelly Sterling of her 50% ownership interest in the Clippers.
+She is the innocent estranged spouse,” O’Donnell said.

-But the NBA said that Donald Sterling's remarks are deemed actions of the entire ownership group.
+But the NBA said Donald Sterling’s remarks are deemed actions of the entire ownership group.

-In his interview with Cooper, Sterling repeatedly denied he is a racist but admitted he made a mistake making the remarks that were recorded.
+In his interview with Cooper, Sterling repeatedly denied he is a racist but said he made a mistake making the remarks that were recorded.

-In the recording, which drew widespread condemnation from fans, players and the league after it appeared on TMZ, Sterling chastises Stiviano for posting pictures online of her posing with African-Americans, including NBA legend Earvin "Magic" Johnson.
+In the recording, which drew widespread condemnation from fans, players and the league after it appeared on TMZ, Sterling chastises Stiviano for posting pictures online of herself with African-Americans, including NBA legend Earvin “Magic” Johnson.
 He tells her not to bring Johnson to Clippers games.

 “Admire him, bring him here, feed him, f**k him, but don’t put (Magic) on an Instagram for the world to have to see so they have to call me,” he said.

-Stiviano, who has largely avoided the media since the scandal began, is scheduled to appear on "Dr. Phil" on Wednesday.
-She may have more to say about the developing situation at that time.
+Stiviano, who has largely avoided the media since the scandal began, is scheduled to appear on the “Dr. Phil” show on Wednesday.

-Sterling, who has owned the team since 1981, said he was baited into saying those remarks.
+Sterling, who has owned the team since 1981, said he was baited into making the remarks.

-The Clippers' turbulent season ended late Thursday in a 104-98 loss to Oklahoma City.
+The Clippers’ turbulent season ended last week in a 104-98 loss to Oklahoma City.
 The Thunder won the series four games to two.